thewhodidthis/animation/readme.md

 ## usage

-The default and only export is an anonymous function requiring a callback argument to be invoked before the next repaint, same as using rAF directly.
-In line with the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) expect an anonymous object with `start()` and `stop()` methods attached and aliased play / pause respectively,
+The default and only export is an anonymous function expecting a callback argument to be invoked before the next repaint, same as using rAF directly.
+In line with the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) you get an anonymous object with `start()` and `stop()` methods in return, aliased play / pause respectively,

 ```js
 import createLoop from '@thewhodidthis/animation'